haylee360/bren-meds213-data-cleaning/README.md

 #### 2. Links to publications that cite or use the data:

 #### 3. Links to other publicly accessible locations of the data:
+This data can be accessed via the National Science Foundation's [Arctic Data Center](https://arcticdata.io/catalog/view/doi%3A10.18739%2FA2CD5M)

 #### 4. Links/relationships to ancillary data sets: any supplementary data sources that support analysis or classification of the datasets, eg., plant taxonomy table.
+NA

 #### 5. Was data derived from another source?
 If yes, list source(s): list citations to original sources
 This is the cleaned version of the data originally found in `ASDN_Snow_Survey.csv` from the same data source.
 The original dataset is not derived from another source.